-What your child is learning in Primary 1
+Read on to know what your child is learning in Primary 1.

 The primary years are arguably the most important years of your child’s life.
 The concepts of language, writing, reading, history, math, science, social skills — all of these are introduced and built upon during the primary years.